Introduction

 -

-Learn how to change keybindings, customize the theme, and even fine-tune the search-ranking algorithms to make the tool truly your own.
+Learn how to change keybindings, customize themes, configure AI providers, and even fine-tune the search-ranking algorithms to make the tool truly your own.

 -